fylgja/site/src/components/aria-only.md

 The `.aria-only-focusable` will unset its own styles when receiving focus.

-To prevent this, for some styles.
-You must set some styles to always take effect, even when the skip link has focus.
+To prevent this for some styles, You must set some styles to always take effect, even when the skip link has focus.

 You only need this sample to prevent layout jank.